-- IMO Resolution A.673(16), as amended by MEPC.158(55), MSC.184(79), MSC.236(82): Guidelines for the transport and handling of limited amounts of hazardous and noxious liquid substances in bulk in offshore support vessels. - IMO Resolution A.692(17): "Guidelines and Specifications for Hyperbaric Evacuation Systems" - IMO Resolution A.714(17), as amended: Code of the Safe Practice for Cargo Stowage and Securing - IMO Resolution A.831(19), as amended by MSC.185(79): "Code of Safety for Diving Systems" - IMO Resolution MSC 385(94) and MEPC 264(68): "International Code for Ships Operating In Polar Waters" - IMO Resolutions MSC.4(48) and MECP.19(22), as amended: International Code for the Construction and Equipment of Ships Carrying Dangerous Chemicals in Bulk. - IMO Resolution MSC.5(48), as amended: International Code for the Construction and Equipment of Ships Carrying Liquefied Gases in Bulk - IMO Resolution MSC.266(84), as amended: Code of Safety for Special Purpose Ships
+- IMO Resolution A.1122(30): Code for the Transport and Handling of Hazardous and Noxious Liquid Substances in Bulk on Offshore Support Vessels (OSV Chemical Code). - IMO Resolution A.692(17): "Guidelines and Specifications for Hyperbaric Evacuation Systems" - IMO Resolution A.714(17), as amended: Code of the Safe Practice for Cargo Stowage and Securing - IMO Resolution A.831(19), as amended by MSC.185(79): "Code of Safety for Diving Systems" - IMO Resolution MSC 385(94) and MEPC 264(68): "International Code for Ships Operating In Polar Waters" - IMO Resolutions MSC.4(48) and MECP.19(22), as amended: International Code for the Construction and Equipment of Ships Carrying Dangerous Chemicals in Bulk. - IMO Resolution MSC.5(48), as amended: International Code for the Construction and Equipment of Ships Carrying Liquefied Gases in Bulk - IMO Resolution MSC.266(84), as amended: Code of Safety for Special Purpose Ships